ClementTsang/bottom-snap/README.md

 ## Updating

-To deploy a build, use go to <https://snapcraft.io/bottom/builds> and trigger a build.
+To deploy a build, use go to <https://snapcraft.io/bottom/builds> and trigger a build, then run the publish action after it's done to promote it to stable.